ErvSim/Arithmetic-Calculator/README.md

 <img src="" height="20%" width="50%" alt="Disk Sanitization Steps"/>

-Using the EduBase-V2 board with the TM4C123GH6PM attached, we are able to create a basic Arithmetic Calcualtor with no bugs.
-Along with the microcontroller, the EduBase-V2 comes with an 16x2 LCD display, 4x4 Keypad, and Magnetic Buzzer along with other components.
-The software used is the Keil uVision5 written in C.
+We are building a fully functional arithmetic calculator capable of performing addition, subtraction, multiplication, and division with no bugs.
+This project uses the EduBase-V2 board featuring the TM4C123GH6PM microcontroller.
+The EduBase-V2 provides essential components, including a 16x2 LCD display for output, a 4x4 keypad for input, a magnetic buzzer for audio feedback, among others.
+All programming is done in C using the Keil uVision 5 IDE, which allows us to ensure smooth operation and bug-free calculations.

 <br />